microsoft/TWL300-Understanding-XDR/Docs/05_Analyze_Map_Intrusion/05_Analyze_Map_Intrusion.md

 ---
-title: 'Module 05: Analyze and Map a Multi-Stage Intrusion'
+title: 'Exercise 05: Analyze and Map a Multi-Stage Intrusion'
 layout: default
 nav_order: 2
 has_children: true